APPIC Program Match Number 150912

 Number of Internship Positions: 3

 A central clinical experience for all Pediatric Psychology Track interns is the consultation/liaison service.
-Inpatient consultations reflect the diversity of the Nationwide Children's Hospital general pediatric mandate and are received from various services, including the burn unit, Hematology/Oncology, Physical Medicine & Rehabilitation, Pulmonary, Gastroenterology, Neurology, NICU/PICU, and Endocrinology.
+Inpatient consultations reflect the diversity of the Nationwide Children's Hospital general pediatric mandate and are received from various services, including the burn unit, Hematology/Oncology, Physical Medicine & Rehabilitation, Pulmonary, Gastroenterology, Neurology, NICU/PICU, Cardiology, and Endocrinology.
 As one of the largest consultation services in the hospital, the Department of Psychology completes over 2000 inpatient consultations per year.

 Faculty members distribute consults so that over the course of the year, interns are exposed to patients of different ages and presenting problems.
-Interns manage over 200 inpatient medical consultations during the course of the year.
+Interns manage nearly 200 inpatient medical consultations during the course of the year.

 In addition to more “traditional” outpatient therapy cases, interns also carry cases with a predominantly biofeedback approach to treatment.
 Interns take part in biofeedback seminars and utilize multiple biofeedback modalities as they work with patients.
+In addition to traditional outpatient feeding therapy, interns also have the opportunity to work as part of the intensive outpatient feeding program, utilizing evidence based behavioral strategies to work on quickly increasing variety of foods and decreasing use of supplemental formulas or tube feedings.

 All psychological assessment experiences are supervised by our pediatric psychologists and neuropsychologists